 In case you’re unable to delete the folder on your own and the error 36 appears frequently, make sure to check them out in order as they appear on the list.

-How to fix OneDrive error 36 in Windows 10
+How can I fix OneDrive error 36 in Windows 10?

 - Update OneDrive

 - Clear browser cache

 - Create a brand new account and transfer your files

 1. Update OneDrive

 Since there are multiple ways to access OneDrive on your PC, we’ll need to cover them all.

 In case you’re using an OneDrive app for Windows 10, we recommend updating as the first steps towards the resolution.